Shenn299/HEIGVD-amtBootcampApp/README.md

 Autodeploy a very simple Java EE app in application server WildFly

 ## Goal of the project
-All guests can visit the landing page and sign up to the web application.
+All guests can :

+1. visit the landing page
+2. sign up to the web application

 All users who have an account on the application can do these additional things :

 1. log in